Far-right politics in New Zealand: 21st century

-According to a Stuff report, an alleged co-founder of the Dominion Movement was a New Zealand Defence Force soldier named Johann Wolfe, who is facing court martial for sharing information with an undisclosed group.
+According to a Stuff report, an alleged co-founder of the Dominion Movement was a New Zealand Defence Force soldier under the pseudonym Johann Wolfe, who was facing a court martial in 2020 for sharing information with an undisclosed group.
+In August 2025, the soldier known as Wolfe pled guilty to attempted espionage during a court martial, and was sentenced to two years of detention at the military prison in Burnham Military Camp.
+Wolfe acknowledged supplying sensitive material including maps and photographs of military bases, access codes, telephone directories and personal military identification to an undercover New Zealand agent, whom he believed was a foreign spy in return for asylum.
+During his sentencing, the defendant acknowledged being a founding member of the Dominion Movement and its successor, Action Zealandia.
+He also possessed Tarrant's manifesto and banned footage of the Christchurch mosque shootings.

 Action Zealandia is the successor to the Dominion Movement, which has opposed alleged Chinese political influence in New Zealand, the Global Compact for Migration, and denied the indigeneity of Māori to New Zealand.
 According to Newsroom journalist Marc Daalder, Action Zealandia was linked to at least three potential crimes in March 2020 including a member named Sam Brittenden making an online threat against the Al Noor Mosque in Christchurch, posting a leaked New Zealand Police Financial Intelligence unit document, and alleged plans to start a terror cell and purchase weapons from like-minded groups such as the Atomwaffen Division.

 In August 2021 journalist and politician Elliot Weir of student newspaper Critic Te Ārohi reported an under-cover investigation of Action Zealandia, including their plans to infiltrate the New Zealand National and New Zealand Social Credit parties and plans to appeal to a broader group of people.